-If the atoms of nitrogen are in crystalic pairs and they do not affect the diamond's color; this type is called Type IaA.
+If the atoms of nitrogen are in crystal pairs, and they do not affect the diamond's color, this type is called Type IaA.

 If the nitrogen atoms are not paired or grouped throughout the crystal in isolated sites, they give the stone an intense yellow or even brownish tint, this is Type Ib.

-Type II diamonds don’t have or show any presence of nitrogen atoms in the crystal structure.
-They’re divided into Type IIa and Type IIb.
+Type II diamonds don’t have or show any presence of nitrogen atoms in the crystal structure, and that leads them to colorless grade.

 Most of the lab-grown diamonds are Type IIa.
 They can also be found in gray, light yellow, light pink or light brown hues due to structural anomalies arising through deformation during crystal growth.